Skip to content

 The reason points for coming third are increased by 50% (rather than 100%) is so that performance between second and third places is distinguished at the finals, which may be important should archers begin the final on equal points.
 At other shoots on the tour second and third places are given the same tour points.

-An example of how this works in practise
+An example of how this works in practice

 Here we consider a junior archer who participates in 6 tour events and then the tour finale.